 These rights include many protections.
 For instance, residents have the right to see family members, physicians, service providers and representatives of the state and federal government.
 They also have the right to choose their own personal physician, and be fully informed about their medical care.
 Also, residents are able to refuse treatment if they so desire.
 And, of course, residents have the right to be free from any mental or physical abuse.

 Sadly, there are cases of nursing home negligence where victims suffer physical or mental abuse at the hands of a medical professional.
 Such cases can be devastating for victims and their family members.
 Understandably, many may wish to bring negligent medical professionals or medical facilities to justice.
-By pursuing a medical malpractice case, it is possible to obtain compensation for the damages inflicted on the victim.
-While it cannot undo the harm that was done, compensation can help victims and their families cover the costs associated with medical bills and other damages.

 Source: FindLaw, “Legal Rights of Nursing Home Residents,” Accessed on March 27, 2017